 When to Prune the Top Types of Magnolias

 Among the most ancient flowering species, magnolias were keeping company with the dinosaurs.
 They've had a lot of time to evolve, so there's quite a bit of variety in the family.
-Some magnolias have multiple stems or trunks, and others, like the grande dame Southern magnolia, have just one trunk.
+Some magnolias have multiple stems or trunks, and others, like the Southern magnolia, have just one trunk.
 Some are deciduous, meaning they drop their leaves for the winter, and some are evergreen.
 Although there are thousands of different magnolias, you’re probably growing one of these four that do best in home gardens.
-The pruning rules are based on when each of these magnolias flower.
+The pruning rules are based on when each of these magnolias flowers.

-Hardy in zones 6-10, Southern magnolia (Magnolia grandiflora) does everything in a big way.
+Hardy in USDA Zones 6-10, Southern magnolia (Magnolia grandiflora) does everything in a big way.
 It can reach 60-80 feet tall and it has enormous white flowers that can reach a foot in diameter.
 It grows symmetrically so little pruning is needed to shape it.
 In fact, it's best to leave the lower branches in place so they touch the ground and cover the dead leaves that this evergreen tree naturally sheds almost every day.
 If you do need to trim it, wait until after it finishes blooming in summer.

-Saucer magnolia or pink tulip tree (Magnolia x soulangeana) has multiple stems and gets about 25 feet tall and wide in hardiness zones 4-9.
+Saucer magnolia or pink tulip tree (Magnolia x soulangeana) has multiple stems and gets about 25 feet tall and wide in Zones 4-9.
 It's best to decide how many trunks you want to keep when this tree is young, and shape is so the trunks and branches don’t cross each other.
 Its pretty flowers appear in spring, so time any pruning to happen after the blooms have faded.
 Once this deciduous tree has matured at about 20 years old, prune as little as possible because it heals slowly.

 Sweetbay magnolia (Magnolia virginiana) doesn’t bloom until the summer.
 Another multi-stemmed magnolia that will need pruning guidance as a young tree, it’s the exception to the usual pruning time rule for magnolias.
 You need to catch this one at the end of the winter, before its growth spurt.
 Once it starts growing in the spring, you run the risk of pruning off the summer flowers for that year.
-Sweetbay magnolia will grow in hardiness zones 5-10; it can be a small 15-foot, deciduous tree in New York or it can shoot up to 60 feet in the deep South, where it tends to be evergreen.
+Sweetbay magnolia will grow in Zones 5-10; it can be a small 15-foot, deciduous tree in New York or it can shoot up to 60 feet in the deep South, where it tends to be evergreen.

-Pruning Tips for Magnolias
+Pruning Tools and Tips for Magnolias